trien-hong/ChromeHttpRequestBlocker/README.md

     * Added check to see if the uploaded file is indeed a text file
 * Added a way to clear your entire pattterns
     * Added confirmation to see if the user really wants to clear their patterns
+* Added a pause feature to temporarily not block sites
+* When you right click on a webpage, a context menu will now appear for you to block the current site
+    * This can be useful when you want to quickly block the current site
+    * The more patterns you have (thousands if not more) will increase the popup load time
 * Change some of the styling and layout
     * Moved the majority of buttons to the bottom
     * Moved some of the custom CSS to a seperate file
     * Added a scroll down when adding new sites
     * Added titles when hovering over certain elements
-    * Added "borders" to better help seperate different elements
+    * Added borders to better help seperate different elements
     * Removed some of the unnecessary or extra padding/margin from Bootstrap